 4225.60a—Unfilled Customer Orders

-An unfilled customer order exists with other government accounts when an agency has not received an advance, since a valid obligation exists with the ordering account.
-If an agency accepts an order without an advance, which can only be the case with other government accounts, the agency does report the transaction as “accounts receivable – unfilled customer order”.
-However, the agency must not disburse fund balances into a negative position on the basis of this receivable.
+An unfilled customer order exists with other government accounts when an entity has not received an advance, since a valid obligation exists with the ordering account.
+If an entity accepts an order without an advance, which can only be the case with other government accounts, the entity reports the transaction as “accounts receivable – unfilled customer order”.
+However, the entity must not disburse fund balances into a negative position based on this receivable.

-Unfilled customer orders do not exist for orders placed by the public, since agencies must receive advances with the orders for goods or services from the public.
-If an agency does receive an advance with the order for goods or services (as with the public), it reports the transaction through GTAS in the pre-closing unexpended balance via monthly transaction reporting.
+Unfilled customer orders do not exist for orders placed by the public, since entities must receive advances with the orders for goods or services from the public.
+If an entity does receive an advance with the order for goods or services (as with the public), it reports the transaction through GTAS in the pre-closing unexpended balance via monthly transaction reporting.

 4225.60b—Undelivered Orders and Contracts

-Unpaid obligations must represent valid obligations supported by documentary evidence to conform to Section 1311 of Public Law 83-663 (68 Stat.
-830).
-The amount of unpaid obligations represents the amount of orders for goods and services remaining unfilled at fiscal year-end for which the liability has not yet accrued (for definitions, see Section 4220).
+Unpaid obligations must represent valid obligations supported by documentary evidence to conform to 31 U.S.C.
+1501(a).
+The amount of unpaid obligations represents the amount of orders for goods and services remaining unfilled at fiscal year-end for which the liability has not yet accrued (for definitions, see TFM Glossary.

-If by the last business day of the fiscal year the ordering or customer agency has not received goods or services for which it has placed an order, the agency must report future payment of funds as a valid obligation in GTAS.
+If by the last business day of the fiscal year, the ordering or customer entity has not received goods or services for which it has placed an order, the entity must report future payment of funds as a valid obligation in GTAS.

 4225.60c—Accounts Payable and Other Liabilities

-Accounts Payable and Other Liabilities are liabilities for goods and services received and other liabilities incurred, not involving the furnishing of goods and services, as of the end of the fiscal year (for definitions, see Section 4220).
-Exclude advances received with orders for goods and services.
+Accounts Payable and Other Liabilities are liabilities for goods and services received and other liabilities incurred, not involving the furnishing of goods and services, as of the end of the fiscal year (for definitions, see TFM Glossary).
+Entities must exclude advances received with orders for goods and services.

 Section 4230—Reporting Requirements for Extended Authority to Liquidate Obligations